tjense25/METAFORA/README.md

 chr1    10562   10562   70      0.899971428571429
 ```
 ### Reference Genome Specification
 In addition to input bams, the user must also specificy a reference genome that was used for aligning bams / calling methylation.
-This should ideally match exactly the reference of the aligned bams.
 Reference is specified as a fasta in the `reference_fasta:` directive of the config yaml file.
-In addition to this reference genome, the user may also need to specify in the `reference_seqnames_table:` directive a table of chromosome seqnames mapped to whether they are an **autosome** or a **sex_chromosome**.
-Metafora will only run on chromosomes specified in this file, so make sure seqnames exactly match between reference fasta and seqnames table.
+In addition to this reference genome, the user may also need to point to using the `reference_seqnames_table:` directive a table of chromosome seqnames mapped to whether they are an **autosome**, **sex_chromosome_X**, or **sex_chromosome_Y**.
+Metafora will only run on chromosomes listed in this file, so make sure seqnames exactly match between reference fasta and seqnames table.
 By default, Metafora is set up to run on GRCh38 where autosomes are named `chr1`, `chr2`, ... , `chr22` and sex chromosomes are `chrX` and `chrY`.
-For any other reference genome or version make sure this table is updated!!
+For any other reference genome or version make sure this table is updated!! **sex_chormosome_X** and **sex_chromosome_Y** must both be specified or metafora will automatically run with `SKIP_SEX_CHROMSOME_ESTIMATION` turned on and will not call outliers on sex chromosomes.

 reference_seqnames_table example:
 ```